-An add-on code is a HCPCS / CPT code that describes a service that is always performed and reported in conjunction with another primary service.
-The add-on code is eligible for payment if, and only if, it is reported with an appropriate primary code that is performed by the same practitioner for the same beneficiary on the same DOS and that is paid.
+An add-on code is a HCPCS/CPT code that describes a service that is always performed and reported in conjunction with another primary service.
+The add-on code is eligible for payment if, and only if, it is reported with a paid primary code that is performed by the same practitioner for the same beneficiary on the same DOS.
 An add-on code edit would deny an add-on code, if the related primary code is not reported by the same provider for the same beneficiary on the same DOS or is reported, but not paid.

 Add-on code edits are now part of the Medicare NCCI program, but are optional for state Medicaid agencies to use.
-If a state Medicaid agency chooses to implement add-on code edits, these edits and any resulting denials should be characterized as state-specific edits / denials; they should not be characterized as NCCI edits / denials and should not be included in the state's quarterly reports to CMS of estimated savings in Medicaid program costs due to use of the Medicaid NCCI methodologies.
+If a state Medicaid agency chooses to implement add-on code edits, these edits and any resulting denials should be characterized as state-specific edits / denials; they should not be characterized as NCCI edits / denials.